joshuakerr/joshuakerr.github.io.old/pages/teaching.md

 My teaching experience also includes courses in the broader humanities, such as history and classics, and English composition at both remedial and first-year levels.

+The syllabi that I write emphasize giving students a strong background in seminal texts in the history while also enriching that background through overlooked and marginalized perspectives from outside the traditional canon.

 #### Teaching at the University of Oregon
 - F19: Ancient Philosophy*
 - Sum19: Ethics